DigitalPhonetics/IMS-Toucan/README.md

 --resume_checkpoint <path to a checkpoint to load>

+--resume (if this is present, the furthest checkpoint available will be loaded automatically)

 --finetune (if this is present, the provided checkpoint will be fine-tuned on the data from this pipeline)

 --model_save_dir <path to a directory where the checkpoints should be saved>